xamarin/WebSharp/docs/getting-started/getting-started-dev-mac.md

 ```

 ### Environment setup
----

 Setting up your environment is the first thing that needs to be done.
-This will step will download the [Native Client SDK](https://developer.chrome.com/native-client) dependencies for building the PepperPlugin native interface and a version of NuGet that will be used in the `build` target.
+This step will download the [Native Client SDK](https://developer.chrome.com/native-client) dependencies for building the PepperPlugin native interface and a version of NuGet that will be used in the `build` target.

 From the terminal type the following: